JcaPetri/Apollo-System-MySql/README.md

 		SysBaseElementComments_Tbl
 			Contains one or more descriptions/comments/details/explains of each record of the diccionary.
 			It has a defined language, an order when there is more than one description, a type of text format (mimetype), a status and the date of the last update.
-			If the element has not been recorded in this table, it means the element hasn't clarifications.
+			If the element has not been recorded in this table, it means the element has not clarifications.
 			The key for each record:
 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
-			  	This table haven't unique key because one IDNum can have none, one or more coments.
+			  	This table have not unique key because one IDNum can have none, one or more coments.
 			Common Field/Columns for all tables
 				The objective of these are to store critical information for the system and the record history.
 					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.